-Carmen Parcelli is a principal with the firm.
+Carmen Parcelli is of counsel with the firm.
 She practices primarily under the Railway Labor Act (“RLA”), representing labor organizations in both the railroad and airline industries in litigation, arbitration, and collective bargaining.
 She also counsels union clients on internal governance issues and represents related benefit plans and trusts.
 Ms. Parcelli joined the firm in 1994, then as a legal assistant.
 After deciding to obtain her law degree, she continued to work full-time at the firm while attending law school at night.
 She is a graduate of Georgetown University Law School magna cum laude, Order of the Coif, and was the recipient of the John F. Kennedy Labor Law Award.

 Ms. Parcelli is admitted to practice in the District of Columbia and the State of Maryland, as well as the bars of numerous federal appellate and district courts.
 She has litigated labor law cases throughout the United States in order to vindicate the rights of unionized employees in the workplace and those seeking union representation.
 She has also represented labor organizations in bankruptcy proceedings, including major airline bankruptcies such as United Airlines, US Airways, Northwest Airlines, and American Airlines.
 Her arbitration work has included numerous contract interpretation disputes.
 She has also been involved in a variety of seniority integration matters, including seniority integration arbitration conducted under the McCaskill-Bond statute.